 A number of tariffs offer added benefits for customers.
 Some provide credit for a number of ‘free miles’ in your EV, while others can provide the likes of public charging network membership, environmental incentives, or tickets to events.
 While many of these are unlikely to drive you to looking at EV tariffs, they could help sway you to one network over another.

 There are a number of other energy tariffs available, with some that may suit EV owners but without being labelled as such.
-Those companies forming the ‘Big 6’ but not mentioned above, along with other energy providers, will be able to offer different costs.
-However, those listed above are pitched as being particularly suitable for EV drivers.
+Those companies forming the ‘Big 6’ but not mentioned within the tool, will be able to offer different costs.
+However, those included are pitched as being particularly suitable for EV drivers.